anders-s-olsen/PCMM/README.md

 conda install pytorch
 ```

 Please note, GPU should be supported but has not been tested.
-Extra packages needed by the paper are listed only in [`paper/README.md`](paper/README.md).

 ## Data specifications